Skip to Content

 According to the investigation procedure, the Joint Office will contact the informant within six working days upon receipt of a report.
 The staff will first inspect the premises and then enter the flat under report to carry out non-destructive tests systematically attempting to identify the seepage source.
 For simple and straightforward cases with the co-operation of the concerned owners/occupiers, the Joint Office normally will complete the investigation including testing and inform the informant of the outcome within 90 working days.
 If the investigation cannot be completed within 90 working days, the Joint Office will notify the informant of the investigation progress in writing.

 The Joint Office has been authorised to enforce the relevant provisions of the Public Health and Municipal Services Ordinance (Cap.
 132).
-Where the source of seepage posing a health nuisance is identified, the person concerned will be issued with a Nuisance Notice requiring the abatement of nuisance within a specified period of time, failing which the person will be subject to prosecution.
-Upon conviction, the person concerned is liable to a maximum fine of $10,000 and a daily fine of $200.
-The Joint Office may also apply to the Court for a Nuisance Order requiring the person concerned to abate the nuisance.
+Where the source of seepage posing a health nuisance is identified, the person concerned will be issued with a "Nuisance Notice" requiring the abatement of nuisance within a specified period of time, failing which the person will be subject to prosecution.
+The Joint Office may also apply to the Court for a "Nuisance Order" requiring the person concerned to abate the nuisance.
 Failure to comply with the order will result in prosecution.
-Upon conviction, the penalty will be a maximum fine of $25,000 and a daily fine of $450.
+The Public Health and Municipal Services (Amendment) Ordinance 2025 (the Amendment Ordinance) comes into operation on 17 August 2025, the maximum penalty for non-compliance of a "Nuisance Notice" is increased to HK$25,000 and daily fine HK$450 and that for non-compliance of a "Nuisance order" is increased to HK$50,000 and daily fine HK$600.

-When handling a seepage report, the cooperation of all parties concerned is essential to allow the investigation officer access for testing and collecting evidence inside both the informant’s flat as well as the other flat suspected to be causing seepage in order to identify the seepage source.
+When handling a seepage complaint, the cooperation of all parties concerned is essential to allow the investigation officer access for testing and collecting evidence inside both the complainant's flat as well as the other flat suspected to be causing seepage in order to identify the seepage source.
 Depending on the circumstances, it may be necessary to conduct several tests and collect different samples for examination.
 If the owner/occupant concerned refuses to co-operate, the investigation process may be extended as the Joint Office will have to apply to the Court for a warrant to enter the flat in question.

 If owners wish to obtain copies of the concerned investigation reports for water seepage, request may be made under the Code on Access to Information.
 The applicant should submit an application form to the Joint Office through mail, facsimile or e-mail.
 The application form can be downloaded from BD's website at https://www.access.gov.hk/filemanager/content/howtomakeinfo/ati.pdf, or obtained from the Joint Office, as detailed below: